 One of our team will be happy to answer any additional questions and help you buy or sell your seat license.

 The waiting period for Leaf Season Tickets is approximately 20 years and has over 4,000 names on the list.
-The entire Air Canada Centre (ACC) is now licensed for the right to purchase Leaf season tickets, the only legitimate way to get season tickets without using a ticket broker or other “after market” seller is to purchase a Personal Seat License, (PSL) or to have your Uncle Charlie agree to provide you with your Toronto Maple Leaf tickets.
+The entire Scotiabank Arena is now licensed for the right to purchase Leaf season tickets, the only legitimate way to get season tickets without using a ticket broker or other “after market” seller is to purchase a Personal Seat License, (PSL) or to have your Uncle Charlie agree to provide you with your Toronto Maple Leaf tickets.
 However since most of us dont have an Uncle Charlie, purchasing a PSL means you can pick the type of seat you want with your own budget in mind.

 Please note the following: We don’t recommend to anyone to use a bank loan or line of credit to purchase a seat license as an investment.
 You should only purchase a seat license because you or your company has too much cash sitting around and you don’t know what else to do with it.

-No the number one reason is estate planning, as 40 and 50++ years of being a season ticket holder means you must start planning your estate, and that is the number one reason people sell their rights or license.
-I have had many people tell me about their kids or grandkids are not interesting in having the rights passed down to them, so best to make a profit and give the profit to their kids either thru the estate or give a “living gift now”.
+The number one reason is estate planning, as 40 and 50++ years of being a season ticket holder means you must start planning your estate, and that is the number one reason people sell their rights or license.
+I have had many people tell me about their kids or grandkids are not interesting in having the rights passed down to them, so best to make a profit and give the profit to their kids either through the estate or give a “living gift now”.

 The number two reason?
 Company cannot make use of the tickets any longer and wish to sell their rights.
 This is the same as the company cannot afford to give away these expensive tickets.

-The number three reason? cost of the tickets is out of hand for the value I am getting
+The number three reason?
+Cost of the tickets is out of hand for the value I am getting.

 While all the above reasons is why companies or people wish to sell their rights, but honestly the number one reason is “estate planning” by far.